Wouter Basson: Trial

 Basson's trial began on 4 October 1999 in Pretoria.
 At the time, the South African media had dubbed him "Dr Death".
-Basson faced 67 charges, including drug possession, drug trafficking, fraud and embezzlement of a total of R36,000,000, 229 murders and conspiracy to murder and theft.
+Basson faced 67 charges, including drug possession, drug trafficking, fraud and embezzlement of a total of R36 million, 229 murders and conspiracy to murder and theft.
 Basson refused to seek amnesty from the Truth Commission.
 The prosecution presented 153 witnesses, but the case soon began to turn against them.
 On 11 October 1999 Judge Willie Hartzenberg dismissed six important charges, including four charges of murder and possible involvement in 200 deaths in Namibia, because he stated that the South African court could not prosecute crimes committed in other countries.
 Basson was also included in the Namibian amnesty of 1989.
 Hartzenberg then adjourned the trial for two weeks.
-After 18 months of trial, he reduced the number of charges to 46.
+After 18 months of trial, Hartzenberg reduced the number of charges to 46.

-Basson called only one witness – himself.
+Basson called only one witness: himself.
 In July 2001 Basson began to present his own evidence, speaking for 40 days.
 He stated that he had learned about weapons of mass destruction from Saddam Hussein, that he had indeed had free rein in the project and that he had exchanged information with foreign governments.
 Technically, all that was legal.
 The defence argued that Basson should have immunity for anything that had happened in Namibia.
 On 22 April 2002 Judge Hartzenberg dismissed all the remaining charges against Basson and acquitted him.
 In his judgement, the judge called the state's case "fragmented and confusing", and that it was largely superficial, hoping to convince the court of Basson's guilt in a manner which fell far short of the standard "beyond reasonable doubt".
 Judge Hartzenberg further added that the state seemed to have decided what the truth was and had urged the court not to believe anything that contradicted the state's version of the truth.
 The trial had lasted 30 months.
 The state tried to appeal the judgement due to legal inaccuracies, but the Supreme Court of Appeal refused to order a retrial in 2003, a step reserved for appeals that had no chance of success.

 After his release, Basson continued to travel all over the world as a guest speaker, and has founded his own private medical practice.
 In June 2005, a group of Swiss investigators questioned him about illegal trade in weapons and nuclear material and asked the South African government to stop cooperating with him.

 Later that year the Constitutional Court, South Africa's highest court, overturned the judgement of the Supreme Court of Appeal.
 It ruled that crimes allegedly committed outside the country could be prosecuted in South Africa.
-Since then, the National Prosecuting Authority has not instituted proceedings against Basson for crimes against humanity.
+Since then, the National Prosecuting Authority has not instituted proceedings against Basson, as the trial court had already rejected evidence relating to these charges.